 NewtekOne, Inc. CEO, Barry Sloane, Comments on the Declaration of its First Quarterly Dividend as a Financial Holding Company of $0.18 per Share

-/EIN News/ -- BOCA RATON, Fla., Feb.
-27, 2023 (GLOBE NEWSWIRE) -- NewtekOne, Inc. (the “Company”) (NASDAQ: NEWT), today announced that its Board of Directors declared a cash dividend of $0.18 per share, payable on April 14, 2023 to shareholders of record as of April 4, 2023.
-This first quarterly dividend declaration as a financial holding company exceeds the Company’s previously stated projection of $0.16 per share, a 12.5% increase.
+BOCA RATON, Fla., Feb.
+27, 2023 (GLOBE NEWSWIRE) -- NewtekOne, Inc. (the "Company") NEWT, today announced that its Board of Directors declared a cash dividend of $0.18 per share, payable on April 14, 2023 to shareholders of record as of April 4, 2023.
+This first quarterly dividend declaration as a financial holding company exceeds the Company's previously stated projection of $0.16 per share, a 12.5% increase.

 Barry Sloane, Chairman, President and Chief Executive Officer said, "We are both pleased and proud to announce our first declared quarterly dividend from NewtekOne as a financial holding company, which we expect will be straight-lined on a quarterly basis for the remainder of 2023.
 We believe investors will receive an attractive yield, which based upon their own tax standing could be treated as a qualified dividend as our dividends will be paid out of after-tax earnings.
 The first financial holding company quarterly dividend of $0.18 per share is a 12.5% increase over the $0.16 per share that was previously forecasted during our conference call presentation on January 17, 2023.
 This declaration demonstrates management's belief that despite volatile market conditions the Company has confidence in its capability to generate a consistent and stable earnings per share, which has been forecasted in a range of $1.70 to $2.00 per share for 2023, and consequently pay an estimated total of $0.72 per share in dividends in 2023.
 Furthermore, we believe it is also clear that the increase in earnings per share forecast for 2024 over 2023 to a range of $2.80 to $3.20 per share illustrates the Company's expectation to generate higher dividends as a percentage of earnings over time."